By Cheryl Sullenger

 Philadelphia, PA — Emotional testimony was heard today from two members of Karnamaya Mongar’s family who told the court about events that surrounded her overdose death during a second trimester abortion.
 Gosnell is charged with third degree murder for killing the 41-year old immigrant from Bhutan.

-mountains.
+Yashoda Gurung, the daughter of Mongar, testified the Nepali language through an interpreter.
+Gurung testified that she was born in Bhutan, a small nation near India on the eastern edge of the Himalaya Mountains.
 Her family fled from Bhutan when she was a baby and came to live in a refugee camp in Nepal.
 The family lived there for nearly 20 years in crude thatched huts made of wood and corrugated tin.
 In 2009, they came to the United States under a refuge relocation program.
 They were assisted by the program for three months, then Karnamaya, her husband, daughter, son, and several members of their extended family were on their own.

 About seven months after arriving and settling in Virginia, Mongar suspected she might be pregnant.
 Her suspicions were confirmed by a home pregnancy test.
 The family was poor and barely making ends meet.
 Mongar worried that she could not afford to raise a baby in this new country.
 Gurung urged her mom to keep the baby, but Mongar made the fatal decision to have an abortion.